History of metallurgy in China

-Metallurgy in China has a long history, with the earliest metal objects in China dating back to around 3,000 BCE.
+Metallurgy in China has a long history, with the earliest metal objects in China dating back to around 3,000 BC.
 The majority of early metal items found in China come from the North-Western Region (mainly Gansu and Qinghai, 青海).
 China was the earliest civilization to use the blast furnace and produce cast iron.

 Copper

-Archaeological evidence indicates that the earliest metal objects in China were made in the late fourth millennium BCE.
-Copper was generally the earliest metal to be used by humanity, and was used in China since at least 3000 BCE.
+Archaeological evidence indicates that the earliest metal objects in China were made in the late fourth millennium BC.
+Copper was generally the earliest metal to be used by humanity, and was used in China since at least 3000 BC.

-Early metal-using communities have been found at the Qijia and Siba sites in Gansu, with similar sites in Xinjiang in the west and Shandong, Liaoning and Inner Mongolia in the east and north.
+Early metal-using communities have been found at the Qijia and Siba sites in Gansu.
+The metal knives and axes recovered in Qijia apparently point to some interactions with Siberian and Central Asian cultures, in particular with the Seima-Turbino complex, or the Afanasievo culture.
+Archeological evidence points to plausible early contact between the Qijia culture and Central Asia.
+Similar sites have been found in Xinjiang in the west and Shandong, Liaoning and Inner Mongolia in the east and north.
 The Central Plain sites associated with the Erlitou culture also contain early metalworks.

-Copper manufacturing, more complex than jade working, gradually appeared in the Yangshao period (5000–3000 BCE).
+Copper manufacturing, more complex than jade working, gradually appeared in the Yangshao period (5000–3000 BC).
 Jiangzhai is the only place where copper artifacts were found in the Banpo culture.
-Archaeologists have found remains of copper metallurgy in various cultures from the late fourth to the early third millennia BCE.
-These include the copper-smelting remains and copper artifacts of the Hongshan culture (4700–2900) and copper slag at the Yuanwozhen site.
+Archaeologists have found remains of copper metallurgy in various cultures from the late fourth to the early third millennium BC.
+These include the copper-smelting remains and copper artifacts of the Hongshan culture (4700–2900 BC) and copper slag at the Yuanwozhen site.
 This indicates that inhabitants of the Yellow River valley had already learned how to make copper artifacts by the later Yangshao period.